opensearch-project/opensearch-sdk-java/DESIGN.md

 ### Discovery

-Extensions are discovered and configured via `extensions.yml`, the same way we currently have `plugin-descriptor.properties` which is read by OpenSearch during the node bootstrap. `ExtensionsOrchestrator` reads through the config file at `~/extensions` and registers extensions within OpenSearch.
+Extensions are discovered and configured via `extensions.yml`, the same way we currently have `plugin-descriptor.properties` which is read by OpenSearch during the node bootstrap. `ExtensionsManager` reads through the config file at `~/extensions` and registers extensions within OpenSearch.

 Here is an example extension configuration `extensions.yml`: